Sharonamm/Angular-Phonecat/README.md

 ## Overview

-This application takes the developer through the process of building a web-application using angular.
-The application is loosely based on the **Google Phone Gallery**, which no longer exists.
-Here is a historical reference: [Google Phone Gallery on WayBack](http://web.archive.org/web/20131215082038/http://www.android.com/devices/).
+This application is a step by step through the building of a web application using the angular phonecat tutorial as a guide.

-Each tagged commit is a separate lesson teaching a single aspect of angular.
+It was given to us as our first assignment and we were required to partner up and do the tutorial.

 The full tutorial can be found at http://docs.angularjs.org/tutorial.